CyanOperator/.github/profile/README.md

 > New here?
 Basic documents can also be accessed from [here!][ORG_DOMAIN_URL]

 **Cyan Operator** is a software project that aims to build an advanced, digital personal assistant software for leading operating systems.
-The basic building block of the software is the `operator` that visually appear on the user's screen that also can interact with.
+The basic building block of the software is the `operator` that visually appears on the user's screen which can also interact with.

 > [!IMPORTANT]
-> If you're new to the project, we recommend to take a look at the [pinned discussions][ORG_DISCUSSIONS] and learn more
+> If you're new to the project, we recommend taking a look at the [pinned discussions][ORG_DISCUSSIONS] and learn more
-> about how to proceed before dive in further!
+> about how to proceed before diving in further!

 ## Repository Map